Milano Centrale’s makeover reveals the promise and danger of turning

-Skin1004’s Soho flagship shows how retail now competes through atmosphere,
+Skin1004’s Soho flagship shows how retail now competes through atmosphere, raising the question: culture or pure branding?

-How stage-set interiors blur private life and public image, turning
+How stage-set interiors blur private life and public image, turning domestic space into a polished performance for the algorithm.

 Coffee shops are evolving into global luxury chains, selling atmosphere, community and local credibility in one scalable format.